FSMA 204 and HACCP Aviation Catering Software

 What does FSMA 204 require for aviation catering?

 FSMA 204 requires Key Data Element capture at every Critical Tracking Event for foods on the FDA Food Traceability List.
-For airline catering, that means LOT-level visibility from supplier receiving through final aircraft stowage — captured automatically, with sortable electronic records available within 24 hours of an agency request.
+For airline catering, that means LOT-level visibility from supplier receiving through final aircraft stowage — captured automatically.
+The FDA gives operators up to 24 hours to deliver sortable electronic records on request.
+Because every event is logged centrally inside Galley XAI, those records are produced instantly, in seconds, on demand.

 How does the cold-chain monitoring work?